dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet.md

 signs a transaction with this information, the blockchain can sign both transactions, and the exchange is completed.

+D: The type of the extra fields that can be stored with the object.

 <pre><code><b>struct</b> <a href="dwallet.md#0x3_dwallet_PartialCentralizedSignedMessages">PartialCentralizedSignedMessages</a>&lt;D: store&gt; <b>has</b> key
 </code></pre>